If you’re a Catholic, I’m telling you right now you are not going to like this article. I apologize in advance.

 But, if you are a Catholic, I have to ask: Why?

-The Irish government’s commission investigating charges of abuse in Catholic institutions – keeping in mind that, for most of the last century, “Catholic institutions” meant not just the church on the corner, but most of the school system – concluded that there was,
+The Irish government’s commission investigating charges of abuse in Catholic institutions – keeping in mind that, for most of the last century, “Catholic institutions” meant not just the church on the corner, but some hospitals, some banks, most orphanages, and most of the school system – concluded that there was,

 “The desire to protect the reputation of the Congregation and institution was paramount.
 The documents revealed that sexual abusers were often long-term offenders who repeatedly abused children wherever they were working.
 Contrary to the Congregations’ claims that the recidivist nature of sexual offending was not understood, it is clear from the documented cases that they were aware of the propensity for abusers to re-abuse.
 The risk, however, was seen by the Congregations in terms of the potential for scandal and bad publicity should the abuse be disclosed.
 The danger to children was not taken into account.
 When confronted with evidence of sexual abuse, the response of the religious authorities was to transfer the offender to another location where, in many instances, he was free to abuse again.”

 The Associated Press reported that there have been over 15,000 complaints of abuse in Ireland alone.
-Opening those floodgates has resulted in abuse charges beginning to come in from other European countries as well.
+Opening those floodgates resulted in abuse charges coming in from other European countries as well.
 There have been hundreds of complaints in the Netherlands.
-Germany, home of Pope Benedict, is getting complaints as well, including some from the Regensburg Boys choir, long directed by the pope’s brother.
+Germany, home of Pope Benedict, got complaints as well, including some from the Regensburg Boys choir, long directed by the pope’s brother.

 According to Fergus O'Donoghue, editor of the Irish Jesuit Journal Studies, "The pope was no different to any other bishop at the time.
 The church policy was to keep it all quiet — to help people, but to avoid scandal.
 Avoiding scandal was a huge issue for the church.”